haruki7049/vimrc/README.md

-# vimrc
+# my_vim_config

-my vimrc file. it is using "Shougo/ddc.vim" and "tani/vim-jetpack"
+my Vim config.
+This vimrc uses `vim9script` and XDG Base Directory, so Vim-9.1.0327 or later is needed if you want to use my vim configurations.